Who are the Panel members?

 Fundraising Manager, Scottish Catholic International Aid Fund – SCIAF

 Paul works as the Fundraising Manager for SCIAF, the official aid agency of the Catholic Church in Scotland.
-He is also currently Vice-Convenor of Edinburgh Voluntary Organisations’ Council (EVOC) and a board member of the Charity Retail Association.
+He is also an experienced charity trustee, having previously been Vice-Convenor of Edinburgh Voluntary Organisations’ Council (EVOC) and a board member of the Charity Retail Association.

 He previously worked with Bethany Christian Trust in two key roles.
 Firstly as Director of Operations where he held responsibility for half of Bethany’s social care service including the visiting support service in Edinburgh and outreach drop-in services in Aberdeen and Dumfries and then as Director of Income Generation and Development where he was responsible for maintaining relationships and maximising income generation for the organisation through strategic leadership.